The information in this guide is provided for assistance only.

 Unless you follow the procedure set out in the paragraph immediately below, prizes for Draw-Based Games must be claimed before the end of the 180th day after the date of the relevant draw (subject to the timings set out in the "How do I claim my prize" section further on).

-Prizes for Instant Wins must be claimed before the end of the 180th day after the relevant Instant Win was bought (again, subject to the timings set out below).
+Prizes for Instant Win Games must be claimed before the end of the 180th day after the relevant Instant Win Game was bought (again, subject to the timings set out below).

 If you don’t claim any prize within the relevant prize claim period, your entitlement to that prize will be lost.